JackTrapper/NT-OS-2-Design-Workbook/01 - NT OS2 Kernel Specification.md

 	);
 ```

 The current profile sampling interval is returned in units of 100ns.
-This is the value the system is actually using, and thus may be different from the value set with KeSetIntervalProfile.
+This is the value the system is actually using, and thus may be different from the value set with **KeSetIntervalProfile**.

 3\.
 Wait Operations
 ===================